 Retirement property – Many housebuilders offer a range of retirement housing aimed specifically at older people.
 Residents must usually be aged over 55 or 60 in order to buy a property.
 Retirement properties can also be bought through shared ownership, which involves buying a share of a property rather than buying the property outright.
 Depending on how big the share is, you may be charged rent on the remainder.

 Sheltered living – Sheltered living programmes are typically offered by housing associations or local authorities.
-They provide rented accommodation which are particularly designed for retirees or those considered vulnerable.
+They provide rented accommodation which is particularly designed for retirees or those considered vulnerable.

 Retirement communities – Retirement communities promote a large degree of independence among retirees, allowing them to continue living in their own property, but also offers advantages such as a higher level of security (often through location in a gated community with security staff), social activities with fellow retirees in the same community, and a choice of several locations, often in attractive rural or semi-rural areas.